pripakhotness81/notes/README.md

 - Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
 This means breaking down your projects into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
 By doing this, you can ensure that you are making progress towards your goals and not getting lost in trivial tasks that don't contribute to your end result.

 Another piece of wisdom to keep in mind is the importance of communication and collaboration with your team.
 Programming can be a solitary task, but often, the best solutions come from working together and sharing ideas.
 Make sure to reach out to others for help or feedback, and don’t be afraid to ask questions.
 You’ll learn a lot from the experience and become a better programmer in the process.

+# 2024-02-12
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+Avoid over-engineering solutions and embrace modularity.
+Remember that code is read far more often than it's written, so invest in clarity and documentation.
+And finally, always be mindful of future requirements and scalability when designing your applications."

+In essence, keep it simple, clear, and flexible — a principle that transcends word count limitations and remains at the heart of effective programming practice.